njlr/rs-core-lib/prion/core.md

 The `begin()`, `end()`, and `operator[]` functions grant access to the byte representation.
 Behaviour is undefined if the index to `operator[]` is greater than 15.

-The `as_integer()` function returns the UUID as a 128 bit integer, in big endian order.

 A specialization of `std::hash` is provided to allow `Uuid` to be used as the key in an unordered container.